Laying the groundwork

 Gaining that clarity requires insight into what truly drives your business.
 (And it's not your products and services!)
 We call it "finding your pivot point."
 Once you identify your pivot point, you can build your brand around it, create a following, and command a premium.
 Then life becomes more enjoyable.
 Then it’s smooth sailing.
 Your audience “gets it.”
 When you’re clear, so is everyone else.
 Suddenly you find yourself in a different space; no longer battling the competition, but leading your company in new and innovative directions.
 Once you identify the key stakeholders for your branding process and determine your project budget, it's time to dive in.

 step 01 - gather

-We begin most branding assignments with a meeting of the key stakeholders.
-This is where you tell us the "state of the union," and just where you stand now in the process.
-You may have some ideas and thoughts already formulated.
-There might be names that you loved but couldn't use for various reasons (i.e. trademark conflict, the domain was taken, etc.) Or you may just be at a complete dead end, or wasting too much valuable staff time.
+The branding process begins with a meeting of the key stakeholders.
+This is where you tell us where you currently stand in the process.
+You may have already formulated some thoughts and ideas.
+You might have names that you love but can't use for various reasons (i.e. trademark conflict, the domain was taken, etc.) Or you may just be at a dead-end, wasting valuable staff time.

 Reviewing and refining